Media Mentions

 EnterpiseWorks Graduate Prenosis Earns Spot on TIME’s Best Inventions List

 Prenosis, EnterpriseWorks startup graduate, has earned a place on TIME’s Best Inventions of the Year list for its innovative Sepsis ImmunoScore.
 Sepsis ImmunoScore is an AI diagnostic tool transforming sepsis care—a critical need in U.S. hospitals, where nearly 1.7 million patients are affected annually.
 The system analyzes 22 health metrics, including vital signs and blood measurements, to provide a rapid sepsis risk score, helping doctors diagnose and predict severe cases within 24 hours.
 “The Sepsis ImmunoScore is setting a new standard of proactive sepsis care—where faster and more accurate prediction and diagnosis is essential to saving lives,” CEO and co-founder Bobby Reddy Jr. said in a press release.
 “We are honored to be recognized by TIME for the potential of our work to improve patient outcomes and to bring precision medicine to acute care.”
 Reddy was also recently honored as one of Crain’s Chicago Business 40 Under 40, a recognition given to executives, founders, creators, and strategists driving change and innovation in the Chicago area.
 Prenosis was an EnterpriseWorks tenant from 2017 to 2018.
 Founder Rashid Bashir, Dean of Grainger College of Engineering and Research Park Board of Managers member, developed these technologies with his research group in the Micro and Nanotechnology Laboratory, along with Bobby Reddy Jr. While at the Research Park, the Prenosis team earned a second-place prize in the 14th Annual Dale V. Cozad New Venture Competition.
-For more information, visit the Prenosis website
+For more information, visit the Prenosis website.

 EnterpiseWorks Graduate Prenosis Earns Spot on TIME’s Best Inventions List Read Post »

-Media Mentions Research Park
+Media Mentions News Research Park

 Rashid Bashir and Dennis Beard Appointed to Research Park Board of Managers